williamyang98/ScriptEditor/README.md

 ### Bugs
 * Connections between nodes don't render unless camera is moved to the origin
 * Artifacting left behind when cubic connection is moved (Possible bounding rect issue)
+* Graph view under the tab isn't aligned properly so the (0, 0) is at the centre, but is instead offset to the right

 ### Requirements
 * Python 3.0 and above